Rolex Daytona vs Datejust: Key Things to Consider in 2026

 If you’re tracking the Daytona market, these are the references people watch most closely.

 Ref.
 6239 is one of the earliest Daytonas from the 1960s, and it later became famous for a specific “exotic” dial style now called the Paul Newman.
-It wasn’t a runaway hit when it was new, but years later—when vintage Rolex collecting took off—this reference became a centerpiece model.
+It wasn’t a runaway hit when it was new, but years later, once vintage Rolex collecting took off, this reference became a centerpiece model.

 Key Specs: